abderrahman-teta/Memoire/README.md

 ***

-After that navigate to graduate_project folder and run this command in terminal 👍
+After that navigate to this folder and run this command in terminal 👍

 `npm install`